whatisinternet/Inflector/CONTRIBUTING.md

 - Have you added doc tests and do they pass?
 - Do all other tests pass?
-- Have you added trait tests (if applicable)
+- Have you added trait tests?
+(If applicable)
 - Have you filled out the pull request template?

 ## Adding a trait
-Traits now both easy to add and easy to test.
+Traits are now both easy to add and easy to test.
 Just follow the next steps:

 ### Adding the trait
 - `src/lib.rs`